formancehq/helm/CONTRIBUTING.md

 > LICENCE is included in every chart throught the helper [SOURCE](./charts/Earthfile)

+> README is generated with `helm-docs` and it is included in the chart throught the helper [README_GENERATOR](./charts/Earthfile)

 ### Core Dependencies

 Each chart must implement the core helm library as a dependency to include the common helper:

 - resources naming
 - values naming
 - values structure
 - kubernetes recommended labels
 - (optional): aws, tgb, ingress, pdp, hpa

-# CI
+## CI: Github Actions

 The CI is based on github actions and it is triggered on each PR and push to the main branch.

 The CI is composed by the following workflows:

 - Labeler:
   - It checks for changes in the `charts/` folder and labels the PR with the chart name
 - Main: